charlesetc/lab-notes/lab.md

 # 2022-05-30

-I'm in the process of setting up a [folk.computer](https://folk.computer) installation.
+I'm in the process of setting up a [folk.computer](https://folk.computer) installation!
 Today involved running to the hardware store to buy clamps, eyewear, power strip, flash drive, etc. Tonight or tomorrow I'll start drilling: have to widen the holes in a monitor arm's VESA mount to let through the 1/4" 20 screws that the projector and webcam use.
 I'm hoping that the end result will be pretty clean!

 Folk is a projector-camera "physical computing" interface and operating system developed by [Andrés](https://cwervo.com/) and [Omar](https://omar.website/).
 The idea is you position a camera and a projector above your desk and plug them into a computer with access to a printer.
 This setup lets you: